 After the preset name, there’s a button for renaming the brush.
 This will save the brush as a new brush and blacklist the previous name.

 The engine of a brush is the underlying programming that generates the stroke from a brush.
 What that means is that different brush engines have different options and different results.
 You can see this as the difference between using crayons, pencils and inks, but because computers are maths devices, most of our brush engines produce different things in a more mathematical way.

 For most artists the mathematical nature doesn’t matter as much as the different textures and marks each brush engine, and each brush engine has its own distinct flavor and use, and can be further customized by modifying the options.

 If you change a preset, an icon will appear behind the engine name.
 This is the Reload the brush preset button.
 You can use it to revert to the original brush settings.

 Saving a preset¶

-On the right, there’s Save New Preset and Overwrite Preset.
+On the right, there’s Save New Brush Preset and Overwrite Brush.

 - Overwrite Brush